Zaciiie/LeadScout/README.md

 - Use proxies if scraping at scale

 ### **Liability**
-The developers of this tool are not responsible for:
+The developer of this tool are not responsible for:
 - Misuse of the software
 - Violations of website terms of service
 - Legal issues arising from improper usage